 Over the past three years the school has established a jointly-owned vision in commitment to build community and academic press as well as to promote entrepreneurship, civic-mindedness, and international consciousness.
 Important work among school leaders, educational foundation leadership, the Daphne school board representative, Daphne Mayor, and city council members has resulted in the development of seven characteristics that all Daphne High School graduates are expected to possess.
 We as a community have taken ownership for our part in cultivating these qualities in our students.
 Creating a highly personalized school culture undergirds the school vision, and it is because of this community-centered atmosphere that Daphne High earned a National Blue Ribbon School award in 2012.

 In academics, Daphne High has made great strides recently.
 Since Daphne High became an International Baccalaureate High School in 2008, IB diploma rates have increased significantly, improving 20% or more per year over the past 2-3 years.
 The trademarks of this program include promoting inquiry, extension of knowledge that has global significance, the development of critical thinking skills that lead to creative yet reasoned, ethical decision-making, communicating effectively in more than one language and in multiple modes, acting with integrity and the ability to understand issues from multiple perspectives while showing empathy and compassion for others and being reflective about learning experiences.
 While these notions have been initiated via the IB curriculum, they carry over and extend into the general school philosophy where all students are expected to follow a parallel creed.
 The entire feeder pattern has taken on a theme of internationalism, embracing multiculturalism.
-In support of the efforts for students to become bilingual, the district has purchased Rosetta Stone foreign language software for all Baldwin County schools.
-Students at DHS practice foreign language strategies each day in 2nd block as well as for credit in a blended learning environment.
 The high school has incorporated a new college and career center over the past couple of years, has instituted new classes such as Global Perspectives and AP Human Geography, has re-invigorated Model United Nations, and has initiated a school-wide cultural literacy campaign.

 With the majority of the student body enrolled in pre-AP and AP courses, Advanced Placement (AP) enrollment has increased over 1000% with pass rates improving significantly as well.
 There are currently 13 AP courses offered on site.
 ACCESS and Compass online learning has opened opportunities for students as an alternative to traditional classes.
 Online course enrollment now includes over 300 students each quarter.
 Baldwin County Schools' Digital Renaissance has transformed Daphne High's classrooms as instruction is expected to be project-based and collaborative, and students are technologically savvy.